avajs/ava/docs/03-assertions.md

 Assert that an error is thrown. `thrower` can be an async function which should throw, or a promise that should reject.
 This assertion must be awaited.

-The thrown value *must* be an error.
+By default, the thrown value *must* be an error.
 It is returned so you can run more assertions against it.
 If the assertion fails then `undefined` is returned.

 `expectation` can be an object with one or more of the following properties:

+* `any`: a boolean only available in AVA 6, if `true` then the thrown value does not need to be an error.
+Defaults to `false`
 * `instanceOf`: a constructor, the thrown error must be an instance of
 * `is`: the thrown error must be strictly equal to `expectation.is`
 * `message`: the following types are valid: